SAP-samples/ui5-cap-event-app/docs/typescript.md

 This cast will sometimes also require an additional module import to make the type known.
 Sometimes this will be offered as "quick fix" by the code editor, sometimes it will have to be done manually.

-Coming back to the AppController example used above, this step will complete the TypeScript conversion: an additional import of the app's component is needed (called `AppComponent`), so within the `onInit` implementation the required typecast can be done.
+Coming back to the app controller example used above, this step will complete the TypeScript conversion: an additional import of the app's component is needed (called `AppComponent`), so within the `onInit` implementation the required typecast can be done.
 Without this typecast, the return type of `getOwnerComponent` would be a `sap.ui.core.Component`, which does not have the `getContentDensityClass` method defined in the app component.

 Before:
 ```js